Who Can Participate?

 Requirements to Apply to the Internship Program

-Land Use Planner Stream: A recently completed* post-secondary land use planning degree or a related degree with a minimum of two senior-level land use planning classes;
+Land Use Planner Stream: Be a graduate or have graduated from a post-secondary degree program between January 2016 and April 2018 in a land use planning-related discipline or a related degree with a minimum of two senior-level land use planning classes.

-- *Individuals who have completed their post-secondary degree/diploma (i.e. course work and/or thesis) prior to December 31, 2014 are NOT eligible;
+NOTE: Individuals who have completed their most recent post-secondarydegree/diploma (i.e. course work and/or thesis) prior to December 31, 2015 are NOT eligible.

 - A desire to experience and learn the functions of a municipality;